k3vinq/k3vinq.github.io/src/content/posts/ctf/wannagame2025/writeup.md

 ![](./image/part2.png)

 After a quick Googling on this stego method, I found that the idea is to hide data by linking specific pixels together instead of storing everything sequentially.
-Each “linked” pixel points to the next one using its color values or coordinates, and by following that chain, you can recover the hidden message.
-And the key of this techniques is to identify the start coordination before recover.
+Each "linked" pixel points to the next one using its color values or coordinates, and by following that chain, you can recover the hidden message.
+And the key to this technique is to identify the start coordinates before recovery.
 Checking the metadata of this image, I found this:

 ![](./image/coordination.png)